rumbis/sport-shop/README.md

 Using technology
 Frontend:
-•Java Script (framework Vue)
+- Java Script (framework Vue)
-•HTML
+- HTML
-•CSS.
+- CSS.

 Backend:
-•NodeJS
+- NodeJS

 Base:
-•MySQL
+- MySQL
 The focus is on the frontend.
 The backend is as hollow as Swiss cheese.
 It serves only for communication with the base.
 For images in the database, I put only the name of the image and then set the path from the front.
 I didn't put in the binary since I haven't really researched it.
 About project (sport shop)